jh3/claude-fzf/README.md

 If a tmux session for that project already exists, it switches to it.

+If you run `tmux` and then `claude-fzf`, the tool will repurpose that "scratch" session (numeric name, 1-2 windows) instead of creating a new one and leaving the old one orphaned.

 When running outside tmux, Claude resumes directly in your current terminal.

 ### Configuring Tmux Windows